terryp/tip_bof_2017/20170515_lightning_talk_opening_remarks.md

 4. McMenamin's Crystal Ballroom / Thank you Betsy for this awesome venue.

 5. My Team / Thank you to my team for helping out this evening.
-Joel, Kevin, Eric, Jamie, Zoe, Alana, Joseph ... you are appreciated.
+Joel, Kevin, Eric, Jamie, Zoe, Chris, Alana, Joseph ... you are appreciated.

 6. My Friends / Thank you to all of my friends for coming.
 I love this conference because of Python, yes, but because I get to see all of you.